joaquinlarra/Node-Boilerplate/README.md

 ## Dependencies

-This project need the NodeJS installed on your machine.
+This project need of NodeJS installed on your machine.

 If you dont have one of these packages on your computer, follow the steps: